felipea27/Rocket-Project-Avionics/README.md

 Untested:
 </h3>

-Nosecone and Bodytube 2022 faced manufacturing difficulties and were not able to be manufactured.
-But they should work.
+Nosecone and Bodytube 2022 could not be manufactured due to reflow oven difficulties and cost of outsourcing manufacturnig, but they should work.